 What type of businesses are eligible for the incubator?

 We do not accept illegal businesses of any kind into the incubator program.
-Additionally, MLM (Multi-Level Marketing), Personal Brands (e.g. Influencers), and Coaching/Consulting businesses are not eligible.
+Additionally, MLM (Multi-Level Marketing), Personal Brands (e.g. Influencers), Brick & Mortar, and businesses with Physical Product are not currently eligible.

 Will SMBI own stake in my company or require equity?